YummyOreo/yummyoreo.github.io/content/blogs/TBFighters Website and Newsletter Incident 01.md

 Dan reports that the PR worked, the spam signups have stopped.[^9]

 ## Rational
-We believe that these signups (where name matches email) are spam because of the increase in bots on the website and there has been almost no signups where the name matches the email before the incident on the website began.[^5]
+We believe that these signups (where name matches email) are spam because of the increase in bots on the website and, from what we could tell, there has been almost no signups where the name matches the email before the incident on the website began.[^5]

 ## Response
 ### Rejected Options